hektopaskal/SUPHRA_recommendation_generator/README.md

 To set up your keys just fill in `.env` like it is done in [.env.template](/.env.template).

 **2. Feed your papers.**
-To hand in your scientific papers just select them via the drag and drop field in the 'Extraction' view.
-It is recommended to not upload too many papers at ones scince you will probably lose track of them.
+To hand in your scientific papers just select them via the drag-and-drop field in the 'Extraction' view.
+It is recommended to not upload too many documents at once since you will probably lose track of them.
 Start with 1-2 papers to see how it works.

 **3. Choose a model.** The only model that is currently supported is OpenAIs GPT-4o-mini.
-Depending on requirements more models will be added.
+Depending on requirements, more models will be added.
 Be sure to provide the required keys for the chosen model.

-**4. Generate!** Click on *Generate Recommendations* and the model will analyze what you have given to it.
+**4. Generate!** Click on *Generate Recommendations* and the model will analyze what you have given towards it.

 ## 📅 Output Table
 | **Field** | **Describtion** |